astropy/ci-helpers/README.md

   version of Astropy.
 If set to ``prerelease``, the pre-release version of Astropy gets installed if there is any, otherwise the build exits and passes on Travis without running the tests.
-If set to ``lts`` the latest long term support (LTS) version is installed (more info about LTS can be found [here](https://github.com/astropy/astropy-APEs/blob/master/APE2.rst#version-numbering).
+If set to ``lts`` the latest long term support (LTS) version is installed.
+If the ``stable`` version is also an LTS version, the build exits without running the tests assuming there are other jobs in the Travis matrix that test the ``stable`` release.
+(More info about version numbering, and LTS can be found [here](https://github.com/astropy/astropy-APEs/blob/master/APE2.rst#version-numbering).

 * ``$SUNPY_VERSION``: if set to ``dev`` or ``development``, the latest